unpwnabl/OverTheWire-Natas-Solutions/README.md

 ![Hidden fields](/imgs/lvl12/hidden.png)
 While we don't care about the size, we can manipulate the files name via the input field.
 That's great news since that's what we wanted.
 Now let's change the file type to `.php` and see what the site responds once we check it out.
 If all went correctly, it should display the current working directory:
 ![pwd](/imgs/lvl12/pwd.png)
 And in fact it does!
 That's great news.
 Now we can use this to our advantage to get the next level's password by navigating the web server just like how we did in [Level 7](#level7), [Level 9](#level9) and [Level 10](#level10).
-Modifing the `shell.php` script to move to the solution path is relatively easy (after some trial and error):
+Modifying the `shell.php` script to move to the solution path is relatively easy (after some trial and error):
 ```php
 <?php
 	$output = shell_exec('cat ../../../../../etc/natas_webpass/natas13');